Bristol-Myers executive charged with insider trading

 Ken Dominski, a Bristol-Myers spokesman, said the New York-based company is cooperating with the government and has put Ramnarine on administrative leave.
 “Bristol-Myers Squibb has clear and strict policies prohibiting trading on material non-public information,” he said.

+Ramnarine was arrested Thursday morning and is expected to appear in federal court later in the day, said a spokesman for U.S. Attorney Paul Fishman in New Jersey.
+It is unclear whether Ramnarine has hired a lawyer for his defense.

-According to the complaint, Ramnarine learned confidential information about potential takeovers while working as a director and later as an executive director in Bristol-Myers’ pension and savings investments office in Princeton, New Jersey.
+According to the complaint, Ramnarine learned confidential information about potential takeovers while working as a director or executive director in Bristol-Myers’ pension and savings investments office in Princeton, New Jersey.

-The complaint suggested that Ramnarine was concerned about his activities, saying that before buying the Pharmasset options, he had conducted several Internet searches on Yahoo from his office concerning detection of insider trading.
+The complaint said that before buying the Pharmasset options, Ramnarine conducted several Internet searches on Yahoo from his office concerning detection of insider trading.

 These searches included “can option be traced to purchaser” and “insider trading options traceillegal (sic),” and included a review of an August 2005 SEC press release over alleged insider trading in Reebok International Ltd call options.